Tokyo

 From the airports: Haneda is much closer to the city (around 30 minutes by monorail or Keikyū line) and worth choosing if you can.
 Narita is further out (about 60 minutes via the Narita Express or Keisei Skyliner).

 For a first visit, base yourself somewhere central and well-connected.
 Shinjuku and Shibuya put you in the thick of it with superb transport; Tokyo Station / Marunouchi and Ginza are more refined and central for onward travel; and Asakusa offers traditional atmosphere and better value.
-A fuller neighbourhood guide is coming soon.
+Review our full guide on Where to Stay in Tokyo.
+It provides a summary of all the main neighbourhoods and has hotel recommendations for all budgets.

 Spring (late March–April) for cherry blossom and autumn (October–November) for crisp air and colour are the loveliest — and busiest — times.
 June is rainy, and July–August hot and humid; winter is cold but clear and quiet.
 For comfort and fewer crowds, aim for late spring after the blossom peak, or autumn.